 So, how can you shake things up with your next campaign?
 Maybe it’s time to experiment with your traditional methodology, and test drive these five advertising strategy examples.

-1. Spy on the competition.
+1. Gain Insight on the competition.

 Before diving into new, unique messaging, review competitor messaging and strategy.
 Using ad intelligence software, you can view top creatives (make sure your message is truly original) as well as total ad spend and budget allocation.
 See where there might be gaps in messaging, or perhaps where your competitor is seeing the most success.
 If mobile video is generating thousands of impressions, maybe it’s time for your team to start experimenting in the same area.

 Not sure you want your ad to be seen right next to your top competitor?
 Also using ad intelligence software, identify where your competitor is spending and isn’t spending its ad budget.
 From there, tailor your strategy to target direct sites with lower competition.

 See what resonates best with your audience, and A/B test your messaging or ad design.
 Run two differing ads on similar sites, targeting a lookalike audience.
 For example, you can experiment with your approach to the same campaign, or simply change up color scheme.
 After all, the only way to know what works is to also know what doesn’t.

 Is most of your budget allocated toward desktop display?
 What about your competitors?
 According to TechCrunch, Americans spend about five hours daily on their mobile device.
 That statistic has continued to increase over the last five years.
 If you haven't yet, it’s time to invest in mobile and compare your results to desktop traffic.